Meet Your Good Neighbor: The National Mustard Museum

 “It’s important to tell people all about mustard and its history and its benefits and all kinds of stuff like that, but it’s gotta be a fun thing because people are looking for fun right now,” Levenson said.

-Another good sign: National Mustard Day is set for Aug.
-7 and it will be an in-person event this year.
+Another good sign: National Mustard Day is set as an in-person event this year.
 The annual festival — which takes place the first Saturday in August — is a fun, family-friendly event that fills the streets of downtown Middleton with games, kids’ activities, vendors and more.
 Last year was the first time the National Mustard Museum hadn’t held the event in person since the museum (then based in Mount Horeb) started hosting in 1991, but they did host a virtual event.

 Levenson encourages people to come visit the shop and the museum, whether they live in Middleton or come from out of town.